An idea is worthless without execution. Or so the saying goes.

 When a lousy team meets a great market, market wins.

-Thus Rachleff coined the term, product-market fit.
-Because while a great team is important for success, it cannot replace a great product.
+Soon after this discovery, Rachleff coined the term "product-market fit."
+Because while a great team is important for success, it cannot replace a great product serving a growing market.

 “[The] number one problem I’ve seen for startups, is they don’t actually have product-market fit when they think they do.”
-Alex Schultz, VP of Growth at Facebook, Source: Lecture 6 - Growth.
+Alex Schultz, VP of Growth at Facebook, (Source).

 What matters most for growth?